First Intifada: Trigger for the uprising

-The Intifada
+Timeline of the Intifada

+Israel's occupation and Palestinian unrest

-Israel's drive into the occupied territories had occasioned spontaneous acts of resistance, but the administration, pursuing an "iron fist" policy of deportations, demolition of homes, collective punishment, curfews and the suppression of political institutions, was confident that Palestinian resistance was exhausted.
+Israel's drive into the occupied territories had occasioned spontaneous acts of resistance, but the administration, pursuing an "iron fist" policy of collective punishment including deportations, demolition of homes, curfews, collective punishment, and the suppression of political and educational institutions, was confident that Palestinian resistance was exhausted.
 The assessment that the unrest would collapse proved to be mistaken.

-On 8 December 1987, an Israeli army tank transporter crashed into a row of cars containing Palestinians returning from working in Israel, at the Erez checkpoint.
+On 8 December 1987, an Israeli truck crashed into a row of cars containing Palestinians returning from working in Israel, at the Erez checkpoint.
 Four Palestinians, three of them residents of the Jabalya refugee camp, the largest of the eight refugee camps in the Gaza Strip, were killed and seven others seriously injured.
 The traffic incident was witnessed by hundreds of Palestinian labourers returning home from work.
 The funerals, attended by 10,000 people from the camp that evening, quickly led to a large demonstration.
 Rumours swept the camp that the incident was an act of intentional retaliation for the stabbing to death of an Israeli businessman, killed while shopping in Gaza two days earlier.
-Following the throwing of a petrol bomb at a passing patrol car in the Gaza Strip on the following day, Israeli forces, firing with live ammunition and tear gas canisters into angry crowds, shot one young Palestinian dead and wounded 16 others.
+The next day, December 9, Palestinian teenagers threw stones and, according to the IDF, also gasoline bombs, at military vehicles.
+The soldiers started shooting in response, killing 17 year-old Hatem Al-Sesi and wounding 16 others.

 On 9 December, several popular and professional Palestinian leaders held a press conference in West Jerusalem with the Israeli League for Human and Civil Rights in response to the deterioration of the situation.
-While they convened, reports came in that demonstrations at the Jabalya camp were underway and that a 17-year-old youth had been shot to death after throwing a petrol bomb at Israeli soldiers.
-She would later become known as the first martyr of the intifada.
+While they convened, reports came in that demonstrations at the Jabalya camp were underway and that a 17-year-old Palestinian had been shot to death by Israeli soldiers (after, as the IDF claimed, a group of Palestinians threw gasoline bombs at an IDF vehicle).
+He would later become known as the first martyr of the Intifada.
 Protests rapidly spread into the West Bank and East Jerusalem.
 Youths took control of neighbourhoods, closed off camps with barricades of garbage, stone and burning tires, meeting soldiers who endeavoured to break through with petrol bombs.
 Palestinian shopkeepers closed their businesses, and labourers refused to turn up to their work in Israel.
 Israel defined these activities as 'riots', and justified the repression as necessary to restore 'law and order'.
 Within days the occupied territories were engulfed in a wave of demonstrations and commercial strikes on an unprecedented scale.
 Specific elements of the occupation were targeted for attack: military vehicles, Israeli buses and Israeli banks.
 None of the dozen Israeli settlements were attacked and there were no Israeli fatalities from stone-throwing at cars at this early period of the outbreak.
 Equally unprecedented was the extent of mass participation in these disturbances: tens of thousands of civilians, including women and children.
 The Israeli security forces used the full panoply of crowd control measures to try and quell the disturbances: cudgels, nightsticks, tear gas, water cannons, rubber bullets, and live ammunition.
 But the disturbances only gathered momentum.